 Mission: Impossible 7 release date

-Deadline reported that M:I 7 is no longer shooting back to back with its sequel, but M:I 8 is still on track for Nov 4, 2022.
+Deadline (opens in new tab) previously reported that M:I 7 is no longer shooting back to back with its sequel, and we also now know that M:I 8 is working to a release date of June 28, 2024.

 Mission: Impossible 7 cast

 The main gang is back, and they're joined by some familiar faces.
 That includes Cruise as IMF agent Ethan Hunt, Ving Rhames as his right-hand man Luther Stickell, Simon Pegg as Benji and Rebecca Ferguson as MI6 agent Ilsa Faust (who worked with the team in M:I Rogue Nation and Fallout).

 Unfortunately, we won't get Angela Bassett back as CIA director Erika Sloan.
 While talking about Gunpowder Milkshake to Collider (opens in new tab), the actress revealed that "I can't tease anything about Mission: Impossible 7 except that well, [COVID-19] took me out.
 Or kept me out.
 That's all I know about that."

 We do not know the roles that Hayley Atwell, Pom Klementieff, Shea Whigham and Esai Morales will play, but Morales is confirmed to be the film's major villain.